Cerebral Palsy

 THE NEUROGEN OUTCOME

-We have successfully treated over 987 cerebral palsy patients with our complete approach to direct and support our patients.
-The patients who have been have taken care of at our centre have shown huge improvements.
-The symptoms that are seen in cerebral palsy are oromotor or speech, balance, trunk activity, upper limb activity, lower limb activity, muscle tone and ambulation.
-Altogether they affect the daily activities of life.
+We have successfully treated over 987 cerebral palsy patients with our complete approach to directing and supporting our patients.
+The patients who have been taken care of at our centre have shown huge improvements.
+The symptoms that are seen in cerebral palsy are oromotor or speech, balance, trunk activity, upper limb activity, lower limb activity, muscle tone, and ambulation.
+Altogether, they affect the daily activities of life.
 Patients tend to show greater improvement after their Cell therapy. and subsequent rehabilitation.

 In a recent study report, 92.6% of our patients found Cell therapy. to be a safe and effective form of therapy.
 When we made a follow up on our record of four years out of the 108 patients, we show significant improvements of 15.74% and 48.14% of patients showed fair improvement and 28.7% showed mild improvements.
 When we record the positive improvement of our patients, we do not just keep an update on the symptomatic improvement but also make changes in their brain metabolism as monitored in their PET-CT scans.